zylka44/robofriend-nextjs/README.md

-**Robofirend** is just a simple app builded to proctice Next.js with dynamic routing.
+**Robofirend** is just a simple app builded to practice Next.js with dynamic routing.

-To run this commands to run the app: `npm install` and `npm start`.
+Use this commands to run the app: `npm install` and `npm start`.